maisiebennett/Onboarding/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/neuropsychology/Onboarding?label=last%20update)

 **Welcome to the team!** 🎉 Whether you're a student, an intern or a colleague, joining a new work environment can be a bit stressful.
-In order to ease your first days and set you up for the future, we compiled this guide and hope you will find it useful.
+In order to ease your first days and set you up for the future, we compiled this guide and hope you will find it useful

 The goal of this document is first and foremost to help you acquire the **same frame of reference**, so you can then understand what we are talking about, the issues we face and the solutions we find.
 However, it is possible that some of the advice or things here might at first seem weird or useless. **Trust us though, it will <sup><sub>*probably*</sub></sup> become handy someday** 😉